Eduardo4595/Eduardo4595/README.md

 * 🐘 Currently learning **PHP** and **Databases (SQL)**
 * 🌐 Basic knowledge of **HTML, CSS, and JavaScript**
 * 🎯 Goal: Become a full-stack developer
-* 🚗 Passion for cars and performance (SpeedWare 🏎️)

 ---